-The Master Gardener plant sale features tomatoes from the annual Tomato Gala and some new varieties along with Master Gardener-grown vegetables and select perennials.
-We also will have the ever-popular Walla Walla Nursery perennials.
+The annual Master Gardener plant sale features tomatoes from the annual Tomato Gala and some new varieties along with Master Gardener-grown vegetables and select perennials.
+We also have the ever-popular Walla Walla Nursery perennials.

 - Pybus Public Market, 3 Worthen St., Wenatchee, WA

 - 9 am – 2 pm, or until plants are sold.
 They go fast!

 - 2017 Vegetables Plant List

 Proceeds from the sale, sponsored by the Chelan County Master Gardener Foundation, are essential to support our education programs, farmers market booths, fairs, and special projects.
 The Foundation supports our Community Education Garden, which started construction in 2010 at Western Avenue & Springwater, in Wenatchee, WA and continues to expand thanks to fundraisers such as the plant sale.
 Visit the garden to see how your support beautifies our community and provides an educational resource for gardeners.

 Before you Plant– Hardening Off Plants